Search for:

 Splicing of Glass Kiln Lip Bricks

-Glass Kiln Lid Bricks used in rolled glass forming can be made from a single piece or from several bricks joined together.
+Glass Kiln Lip Bricks used in rolled glass forming can be made from a single piece or from several bricks joined together.
 The choice between a single brick and several bricks depends on many subjective and objective factors, such as brick quality, brick cost, production cycle, glass specifications, and operator skill level.
 The basic principle is to ensure product quality, prevent defects during use, and guarantee durability.

 Glass Kiln Lip Bricks